solana-labs/solana/docs/src/wallet-guide/file-system-wallet.md

 `~/my-solana-wallet/my-keypair.json`.
 The public key of the keypair file is your _wallet address_.

-## Verify your Address against your Keypair file
+## Verify your Address against your Keypair file {#verify-your-address-against-your-keypair-file}

 To verify you hold the private key for a given address, use `solana-keygen verify`: